Yes it is my friend. When is it going to be enough? I pray God intervenes soon.

 The arson rumors began because Nero had been wanting to raze and rebuild large portions of Rome, planning to rename the city for himself.
 A fire, people assumed, was just what the emperor had ordered.
 To divert blame, Nero pointed a finger at Christians.
-Tacitus wrote that the followers of Christ “were put to death with exquisite cruelty, and to their sufferings Nero added mockery and derision.
-Some were covered with skins of wild beasts, left to be devoured by dogs; others were nailed to crosses; numbers of them were burned alive; many, covered with inflammable matter, were set on fire to serve as torches during the night.”
+Tacitus wrote that the followers of Christ “were put to death with exquisite cruelty, and Nero added mockery and derision to their sufferings.
+Some were covered with skins of wild beasts, left to be devoured by dogs; others were nailed to crosses; numbers of them were burned alive; many, covered with the inflammable matter, were set on fire to serve as torches during the night.”
 Peter and Paul, according to tradition, were among the martyrs.

 But what of the young emperor himself?
 Four years later he died, too, trembling and terrified in a cold cellar four miles from Rome while hiding from his own army.
 Trying repeatedly to commit suicide, he faltered and failed until a friend helped him plunge a dagger into his throat.

 But within a short time, the church in Rome was stronger than ever, and St. Peter’s Cathedral stands today on the very spot where Christians were tortured in Nero’s Circus.

 You have faith in God, whose power will protect you until the last day.
 Then he will save you, just as he has always planned to do. … Your faith will be like gold that has been tested in a fire.
 (1 Peter 1:5,7a)

 Robert J. Morgan, On This Day: 265 Amazing and Inspiring Stories About Saints, Martyrs & Heroes, electronic ed.
 (Nashville: Thomas Nelson Publishers, 2000, c1997).
 July 18.